Development & Zoning Processes

 The nine-member Planning and Zoning Commission holds public hearings and makes recommendations on zoning issues.
 P&Z Commission members are appointed by City Council and serve without compensation.
 The members hold office for three-year terms and may be reappointed for a maximum of two terms.

-The steps involved in the public hearing and rezoning process include:
+The steps involved in the public hearing and rezoning process are listed below, or click here for a flowchart representation:

 - Application is submitted to the Department of Planning and Development’s Development Review Office and reviewed for accuracy and completeness.